 ++ This article has been updated, kindly see below. ++

 Neither Daimler nor Geely have commented on the matter but it makes sense on more than one level.
-Geely had acquired almost ten percent in Daimler shares last February, thus becoming the company’s largest shareholder.
+Geely had acquired almost ten per cent in Daimler shares last February, thus becoming the company’s largest shareholder.
 Geely founder Li Shufu said on the occasion that he was “particularly pleased to accompany Daimler on its way to becoming the world’s leading electro-mobility provider.”
-Daimler however was not too pleased at first but doing business together in China could provide them with a much wanted stronger foothold.
+Daimler, however, was not too pleased at first but doing business together in China could provide them with a much wanted stronger foothold.
 Moreover, the tone has changed lately with Daimler CEO Dieter Zetsche describing talks with Geely over possible projects as “very constructive” and “very promising so far” at the Paris auto show.

 In turn, Daimler is a valuable partner for Geely.
 Other than Geely’s other acquisitions such as Volvo, Daimler has experience in sharing offers, most visibly the MyTaxi app or ViaVan and also Car2Go, merged with BMW’s DriveNow reportedly.

-Update, October, 24, 2018: It is confirmed, Daimler and Geely indeed set up a 50/50 joint venture.
+Update 24 October 2018: It is confirmed, Daimler and Geely indeed set up a 50/50 joint venture.
 It will have its headquarters in Hangzhou and offer premium mobility services in several Chinese cities.
 The fleet will initially include the Mercedes-Benz S-Class, E-Class, V-Class and Maybach models.
 Premium electric vehicles from the Geely Group may complement the fleet.